aletheia-foundation/aletheia-node/ISSUE_TEMPLATE.md

 - [ ] I've read the [contributing guidelines](https://github.com/aletheia-foundation/aletheia-admin/blob/master/CONTRIBUTING.md) and the [code of conduct](https://github.com/aletheia-foundation/aletheia-admin/blob/master/CODE-OF-CONDUCT.md)
 - [ ] I've checked that this issue applies to this repo
 - [ ] I've checked the existing issues, no one else has reported this
-- [ ] I've got a clear and descriptive title for the issue to identify the problem
+- [ ] I've got a clear and descriptive title for the issue

 ---------------------------